hackclub/hackclub/workshops/personal_website/README.md

 ### 2) Previewing the Page

 Let's check out what our HTML file looks like in Live Preview!
 First, we'll save the file by clicking "File" → "Save" (or use the shortcut CTRL+s / Command+s).
-Then, preview what the website looks like by clicking "Preview" → "Live Preview File"
+You'll need to do this each time you want to view he preview of your project.
+Then, you can preview what the website looks like by clicking "Preview" → "Live Preview File"

 ![](img/c9_live_preview.gif)